Wedding Legals and Ceremony options in Spain

 If either you or your fiance has been a Spanish resident for more than two years, you can have a religious or civil ceremony in Spain the same as a Spanish national.

-- Ok yes, I did say there were only 2 but I have decided to include Gibraltar as point number 3 due to its proximity to Spain.
+- Yes, I did say there were only 2 but it is also important to mention the option of marrying in Gibraltar due to its proximity to Spain.

 It is possible to have a legal binding religious or civil ceremony in the bordering country of Gibraltar.